nspiller/gnuplot-convolution/README.md

 ## global and local gnuplot settings
 To assure a uniform layout of the plots, gnuplot settings can be specified on two levels of hierarchy.
-General settings (e.g. appearence) can be stored in [gnuplot_convolution.global.gpi](gnuplot_convolution.global.gpi).
+General settings (e.g. appearance) can be stored in [gnuplot_convolution.global.gpi](gnuplot_convolution.global.gpi).
 Settings specific to each plot (e.g. minimum and maximum of the axis) can be stored for each `inputfile.dat` in that folder